microsoft/WhatTheHack/999-SAPonAzure/Student/07-PowerQuery.md

 # Introduction

-Contoso is a manufacturing company planning to modernize its IT infrastructure.
+Contoso inc. is a manufacturing company planning to modernize its IT infrastructure.
 As a part of that efforts, they want to Generate self-service report from SAP HANA DB tables using Microsoft power BI desktop client and develop a self-service report for visualization and analysis.